-The night before, a 23-year-old Negro woman had been killed in a freak accident, when a Chicago hook-and-ladder fire engine had roared out of a firehouse with no tillerman aboard at its rear steering wheel.
-A crowd of about 200 had gathered immediately after the accident and pelted the firehouse with empty pop bottles and bricks.
-But even with this advance warning of trouble, Chicago police were not prepared for the violent night of Friday the 13th.
+three fire bombs were tossed during the evening, and fire engines, sirens screamschool, he's not goin' to no segregated school."
+The canvassers took her name and adwas 11 last month, and I told him he had dress and said they'd be back in four Heat, Slow Police Contribute to Chicago Riot The night before, a 23-year-old Negro woman had been killed in a freak accident, when a Chicago hook-and-ladder fire engine had roared out of a firehouse with no tillerman aboard at its rear steering wheel.
+A crowd of about 200 had gathered immediately after the accident and pelted the firehouse with empty pop bottles and But even with this advance warning of trouble, Chicago police were not prepared for the violent night of Friday the 13th.
 Even before 8 p.m., when a demonstration protesting the woman's death was scheduled, a crowd began forming outside the firehouse.
 Two brief speeches stirred up the buzzing hundreds outside the firehouse, and they surged down Pulaski Road, which runs by the fire station.
-They overturned trash baskets and hurled bricks and bottles through thewindows of the many small stores that line Pulaski Road.
+They overturned trash baskets and hurled bricks and bottles through the windows of the many small stores that line Pulaski Road.
 It was not yet dark, but Chicago's riot had begun.

 By the time order was restored again to the Fillmore community of the West Side, more than 47 people were injured (none seriously) and arrests totaled 105.
-The yelling and chanting mob, mostly Negro youngsters from about ten to 20 years of age, marched down Pulaski, breaking windows and looting as they went.
-Finally 75 policemen managed to break up the crowd.
+The yelling and chanting mob, mostly Negro youngsters from about ten to 20 years of age, marched down Pulaski. breaking windows and looting as they Finally 75 policemen managed to break up the crowd.
 It was now dark, and the crowd melted back into the shadows.
 For the rest of the night, there was never again a "mob".
 There was never again a gathering larger than 20 people.
 It became not so much a riot as a neighborhood gone wild.
-Bottles, bricks, pieces of wood -- anying, answered more than a dozen false alarms during the long night.
-How do you police an area where shadows throw bottles and rocks at any policeman who moves within range?
-The Chicago police that Friday night had very little idea.
-They were so unprepared for what confronted them that for the first $2 \frac{1}{2}$ hours they did not have protective riot helmets; As bottles smashed all around them, police simply grabbed their soft caps with both hands and ducked.
-More than one policeman, in total exasperation, hurled a rock or bottle back in the direction it came from.
+Bottles, bricks, pieces of wood -- anything that came to hand -- were flung at the police, at passing automobiles, even at Two cars were set on fire, at least How do you police an area where shadows throw bottles and rocks at any po- They were so unprepared for what confronted them that for the first 2 1/2 hours As bottles smashed all around them, police simply grabbed their soft caps with More than one policeman, in total exasperation, hurled a rock or bottle back in the direction it came from.
+Finally about 50 policemen were ordered to move down Pulaski and clear out and blocks, most of them were holding a wrist or an elbow, or rubbing their neck or leg.
+As their frustration grew and their tempers flared, the treatment of the Negroes they arrested got worse. and one customer in a chair in the middle of a shampoo.